julianmendez/soda/docs/README.md

 # Scopus

-*Scopus* is a functional language characterized by its conciseness.
+*Scopus* is a functional language to describe ethical problems.
-Its main purpose is to be used to produce clear code to describe ethical problems.
+Its main purpose is to be used to produce clear code.
 The source code should be easy to understand, somehow natural, although not necessarily easy to write.

 This project includes a translator to Scala.